 Getting CompTIA A+ certified indicates you have a solid understanding of the fundamentals of computer hardware and software.
 You’ll learn how to troubleshoot everything from PCs to cell phones.
 CompTIA A+ is the finest beginning point for any IT profession; it can help you acquire your first IT job and set you on the path to IT success.

-CompTIA A+ Paves the Way to Better Work-Life Balance
+CompTIA A+ Paves the Way to a Better Work-Life Balance

 With CompTIA A+, you can take control of your work-life balance.
 Changing careers from a stressful, physically demanding, or unpleasant job to one in IT might offer your life a new purpose.
 Many IT occupations offer acceptable stress levels, a sense of achievement, possibilities to enhance your mental and physical health, and prospects for advancement.
 Not to mention that you will still have time for meaningful interactions with friends and family.